ApongsehIyan23/Formative-One---Regex-Onboarding-Hackathon/README.md

 3. Privacy & Masking
 For the Credit Card module, I implemented PII (Personally Identifiable Information) masking.
 Using regex capturing groups, the script identifies the full number but replaces the middle 8 digits with stars before saving.
 This ensures that even if the output file is stolen, the sensitive financial data remains protected.

-Sample Console Output
-If the program encounters an attack or a logic error (like a time of 25:00), it will log a warning to the console: [SECURITY ALERT] Blocked threat/invalid data: victim@test.com